 “It’s nothing," he repeated firmly, as if eager to change the subject.
 "Mom has been telling me about your visit yesterday.
 It sounds like she talked your ear off.”

 Dr. Carlisle smiled.
 “Not at all.
 It was a pleasure.
 I’d much rather chat with my patients and get to know them a little – otherwise, all too easily this job starts being about symptoms and treatments, and stops being about people.”

 Mrs. Crane beamed at them.
 “Well, it’s so nice of you to take time from your busy schedule to stop in,” she said.
 “I haven’t had any more palpitations.”

 Was there something – tense? speculative? about the smile?
-Don’t be ridiculous, Dr. Carlisle thought.
-His mother just primed me to be wary of him because she’s delusional.
+He immediately dismissed that as ridiculous.
+His mother had just primed him to be wary of her son because she’s delusional.

 Dr. Carlisle exited the room, and then stopped suddenly, his face registering shock.
 He looked down at his hands.
 On his right ring finger he wore his high school class ring, from St. Thomas More Catholic Academy.
 He raised the ring to his eye, and saw, on each side of the blue stone in the setting, a tiny engraved cross.

 That night, Dr. Carlisle told his girlfriend about Mrs. Crane over dinner.

 Nicole grinned.
 “Now I want to meet this lady.”

 “Can’t do that,” he said.
 “I can’t even tell you her name.
 Privacy laws, and all that.
 I probably shouldn’t have even told you as much as I did.”